💻 DIPY Coding Style Guideline#

 Cython coding style#

-DIPY recommends the use of the standard Python PEP8 style when writing Cython code.
+DIPY recommends the use of the standard Python PEP8 style when writing cython code.

 Cython-specific syntax should follow these additional rules: